-It's time to spread the word, not about what I had for dinner, or why I think my favourite football team failed to beat the bookies favourite for relegation, but because a Gorilla is playing a set of drums to the sound of Phil Collins, in order to promote a bar of chocolate!
+It’s time to spread the word, not about what I had for dinner, or why I think my favourite football team failed to beat the bookies favourite for relegation, but because a Gorilla is playing a set of drums to the sound of Phil Collins, in order to promote a bar of chocolate!
+This, my friends, is viral marketing at it’s finest!

 The uniqueness (or random nature) of Cadbury’s Gorilla Drumming campaign clearly appealed to the public, given that it increased sales of the product in question.
 But it’s success in 2007 can also be attributed to the thousands who shared the advert on Social Media websites, especially YouTube, and the TV and Radio Channels that turned the production into a story.